American Constitution Party (Colorado)

-The American Constitution Party (ACN) is one of the state of Colorado's political parties.
+The American Constitution Party (ACP) is one of the state of Colorado's political parties.
 It is affiliated with the national-level Constitution Party, a conservative political party in the United States that says it bases most of its policy positions on the Constitution.
 The party asserts that the US is a Christian nation founded on the Bible and that American jurisprudence should be restored to what the party claims is its "Biblical foundations".
-The ACN qualified for major party status in Colorado after receiving more than 36% of the vote in the 2010 gubernatorial election.
+The ACP qualified for major party status in Colorado after receiving more than 36% of the vote in the 2010 gubernatorial election.
 As the party did not field a candidate in the 2014 election, it reverted to minor party status.

 Background

 The American Constitution Party registered as a political party with the state of Colorado on July 23, 2000.
-In July 2013, the ACN had just over 7,000 registered Colorado voters affiliated with it.
+In July 2013, the ACP had just over 7,000 registered Colorado voters affiliated with it.
 Some of the party's positions include: